Image Slider

 Kyles Good Finds cheesecake

-When you’re craving a dense, tangy slice of cheesecake, pick up a New York-style slice from Kyle’s Good Finds in Nakano, Tokyo.
-Baking up a range of products from cakes to pies to bagels and cookies, the owner Kyle brings the classic taste of American baked goods to Tokyo.
-In business for nearly three decades now, this spot is a local favorite.
+When you’re craving a dense and tangy slice of cheesecake, try a New York-style slice from Kyle’s Good Finds in Nakano, Tokyo.
+The shop bakes a range of items, from cakes and pies to bagels and cookies.
+The owner, Kyle, relocated to Japan and now brings the classic taste of American baked goods to Tokyo.
+In business for nearly three decades, this spot has become a local favorite.

 9. Chatei Hatou

-Chatei Hatou is an old-school Japanese kissaten (coffee shop) that’s famous for serving the exemplary cups of hand-drip coffee that inspired James Freeman of Blue Bottle Coffee.
-And alongside aromatic brews, they also serve delicious baked goods.
-Besides their famous chiffon cakes, which come in a variety of flavors, Chatei Hatou serves a nama (“raw”) cheesecake that visitors love.
+Chatei Hatou is an old-school Japanese kissaten coffee shop that’s well known for serving exemplary cups of hand-drip coffee, which inspired James Freeman of Blue Bottle Coffee.
+Alongside its aromatic brews, the shop also offers a selection of baked goods.
+In addition to its popular chiffon cakes, available in a variety of flavors, Chatei Hatou serves a “raw” no-bake nama cheesecake that visitors love.

 10. Tokyo Milk Cheese Factory